 Lighting a candle can set the perfect mood.
 Whether you’re illuminating a backyard barbecue or a romantic dinner, there’s a candle to fit any occasion.
 Traditionally, candles burn beeswax, soy wax, or paraffin wax.
 But recent times have seen eco-friendlier candles grow in popularity among people looking to lower their carbon footprints however possible.
-Check out these four types of candles to learn more about how to choose the right one for you.
+Check out these four different types of candles and their uses to help you choose the right one for you.

 Taper candles are long, thin candles made of paraffin wax.
 These candles often come in different colors and scents.
 You’ve likely seen taper candles on tables at fancy restaurants or dinner parties.
 You might use taper candles to light up an extravagant event, but you can also use them to complement your everyday home décor.